 Purchasing Epoxy-Coat® products is actually quite easy.
 They have a full service website with all their product kits, options, and accessories available.

 Shipping for most garage floor kits is free.
-However, the Rejection Kits require a freight quote due to the additional weight of all the color flakes that are required.
-Orders over 250lbs require a freight quote as well since it is shipped on a pallet.
+However, the Best and Super Kits require a freight quote due to the additional weight of all the color flakes that are required.
+Orders over 250lbs require a freight quote as well.

 Epoxy-Coat® even has an installation division if you do not want to apply their product on your own.
 You can contact them for more information and pricing for that service.

 Can we recommend Epoxy-Coat®?
 Yes we can.
-We already knew they had good epoxy and readily admit that we like the changes they have implemented in the last years.
+We already knew they had good epoxy.
+Plus we readily admit that we like the changes they have implemented in the last years.
 It’s a great improvement to an already proven product.

 Why the changes?
-Our guess is that it most likely has to do with the fact that the current DIY garage floor coating market has grown tremendously in popularity and consumers are becoming more educated with the process.
+Our guess is that it most likely has to do with the fact that the current DIY garage floor coating market has grown tremendously in popularity.
+As a result, consumers are becoming more educated with the process.

 We feel that as good as their 100% solids one coat epoxy kit is, it had left them in a type of “no man’s land” so to speak.
 Educated consumers who didn’t want the limited performance of the cheap DIY epoxy paint kits began exploring options for multi-coat epoxy systems.

 Fortunately, Epoxy-Coat® recognized the changes going on in the market and they adapted by providing more options.
 They truly are a full service floor coating vendor that offers high quality product and multiple garage floor coating systems at a good price point.